Mathnerd314/stroscot/docs/Explanation/Memory-Management.rst

 The malloc/free model is not correct; what we need to keep track of is what will be accessed and where it will be stored.
 Memory leaks are a pervasive problem, in general there is no real solution besides profiling and buying more RAM.
 Stroscot can prove memory will not be accessed in the future and hence free it, with a more precise analysis than traditional GC.
 On the other hand use-after-free and double free can be statically checked for pointers, and aren't a problem at all for the rest of the language because Stroscot frees automatically.

-Ownership a la Rust cannot even handle doubly-linked lists so is not worth considering.
-Code frequently switches to the ``Rc`` reference counted type, which besides cycles has the semantics of GC.
-There is even a `library <https://github.com/Others/shredder>`__ for a ``Gc`` type that does intrusive scanning.
-GC is more composable and it can also be faster than manual memory management :cite:`appelGarbageCollectionCan1987`.
-As Appel points out, even if freeing an individual object is a single machine instruction, such as a stack pop, freeing a lot of objects still has significant overhead compared to copying out the useful data.

-A scratch buffer, as exemplified by GNU C's `obstack <https://www.gnu.org/software/libc/manual/html_node/Obstacks.html>`__ seems to just be a reference to an array plus metadata.
+A scratch buffer, as exemplified by GNU C's `obstack <https://www.gnu.org/software/libc/manual/html_node/Obstacks.html>`__ seems to be an array variable plus metadata.
 They don't require any special support AFAICT.

 Memory management is not about finding a place to store things.
 If it was, global storage capacity is measured in zettabytes, so we could just store everything in the cloud.
 Or hard drives would be sufficient for almost all purposes.
 The issue is storing and retrieving things in the most efficient way possible, with little overhead - in particular preserving cache locality.
 Examples:
 * A loop that allocates and deallocates a scratch buffer is much more performant if the buffer is allocated to the same location every time - the allocation/deallocation code can even be pulled out of the loop.
 * Grouping hot variables into a page, so the page is always loaded and ready
 * Grouping things that will be freed together (pools/arenas)

-Garbage collection scanning slows things down because it pulls in a lot of memory; generational GC reduces this somewhat, but the more interesting area of memory management research is static analysis.
+Ownership a la Rust cannot even handle doubly-linked lists so is not worth considering.
+Code frequently switches to the ``Rc`` reference counted type, which besides cycles has the semantics of GC.
+There is even a `library <https://github.com/Others/shredder>`__ for a ``Gc`` type that does intrusive scanning.
+GC is more composable and it can also be faster than manual memory management :cite:`appelGarbageCollectionCan1987`.
+As Appel points out, even if freeing an individual object is a single machine instruction, such as a stack pop, freeing a lot of objects still has significant overhead compared to copying out the useful data.
+But garbage collection scanning slows things down because it pulls in a lot of memory; generational GC reduces this somewhat, but the more interesting area of memory management research is static analysis.
 To that end some work :cite:`proustASAPStaticPossible2017` :cite:`corbynPracticalStaticMemory2020` on "as static as possible" (ASAP) memory management is quite relevant.
-Conceptually we are taking a tracing GC algorithm and partially evaluating it at compile time.
-It's a whole program undecidable analysis, but Stroscot already has 3 or 4 of those planned.
+Conceptually we are taking a tracing GC algorithm and replacing the tracing with a compile time analysis that outputs a comparatively small bit of runtime checks.
+It's whole program and undecidable, but Stroscot already has 3 or 4 of those planned.

+Why hasn't anyone done static memory management before?
+Well, the notion of termination analysis only got started in 2007 or so.
+10 years later Proust applies the techniques to memory, it's slow but there is a conceptual leap in going from program verification to program synthesis.
+It could be faster but I can see why it isn't.

 * The newly-dead set for a state transition ``s -> t`` is all objects that are accessed before but not accessed later, ``A = {z | Access(s,z) = yes && Access(t,z) = no} = L(s) intersect D(t)``.

 We deallocate the newly-dead set after each operation.
 This doesn't necessarily reclaim the memory, but ensures freeing is timely if needed.
 We also can compact the live set by removing dead fields.

-a copying incremental collector

-Quad-color incremental marking
+Quad-color marking

 The GC status of an object is set by two bits, the mark bit and the gray bit.
 The mark bit is stored in a bitmap, can be white or black.
 The gray bit is stored in a boxed_value object, determining whether an object has been fully marked.
 Only traversable objects have a gray bit and hence quad colors.
 Non-traversable (flat) objects have very simple state transitions (just white->black->white).